bitrise-io/devcenter/_articles/en/code-signing/android-code-signing/android-code-signing-in-gradle.md

            }
        } ...

-For more information, check out how to [Configure Gradle to sign your app](https://developer.android.com/studio/publish/app-signing).
+For more information, check out how to [configure Gradle to sign your app](https://developer.android.com/studio/publish/app-signing).

 ## About environment variables